KyunHwan/DataLabelTool/README.md

 # DataLabelTool
 This is a basic 2D image labeling tool for teeth segmentation for the 3DII CAD team.
-It is implemented using [Qt](https://doc.qt.io/qtforpython-6/).
+It is implemented using [Qt](https://doc.qt.io/qtforpython-6/) and [Segment Anything](https://github.com/KyunHwan/segment-anything/tree/main).

 Development environment:
 * Windows 11